-- The developer presented an analysis of descriptive statistics for the percentage of prevalent patients waitlisted in active status (aPPW) - In 2019, the measure range was 0.0-70.4, with a mean of 12.3 percent, for dialysis practitioner group practices, with at least 11 patients.
-The interquartile range (Q3-Q1) is 7.3 percent.
-The bottom quartile of practitioner group practices having 7.3 percent or less of prevalent patients waitlisted vs. the top quartile of practitioner group having 15.6 percent or more of their prevalent patients waitlisted.
+• The developer presented an analysis of descriptive statistics for the percentage of prevalent patients waitlisted (PPPW).

+In 2019, PPPW performance scores for all dialysis practitioner group practices that had at least 11 patients had a mean value of 19.1 percent.
+The interquartile range (Q3-Q1) is 9.1 percent, with the bottom quartile of dialysis practitioner group practices having 14.2 percent or less of prevalent patients waitlisted vs. the top quartile of dialysis practitioner group having 23.3 percent or more of their prevalent patients waitlisted.